 The emergence of PIM solutions

 The rise of PIM solutions marks a significant evolution in eCommerce data management.
 Just a few years ago, when eCommerce was not as developed, businesses relied heavily on ERP (Enterprise Resource Planning) systems to manage their sales operations.
+ERP systems are a core component of enterprise resource management, which encompasses a wide range of business processes beyond just product data, such as finance, human resources, and supply chain management.
 However, as online retail grew more complex, these large, monolithic ERP systems began to show their limitations, particularly when it came to gradually expanding the product base and implementing new functionalities.
-This led to a crucial turning point: the separation of product catalog management from ERP systems into a dedicated solution.
+This led to a crucial turning point**: the separation of product catalog management from ERP systems into a dedicated solution.**

-PIM systems emerged as specialized tools for managing product information, continuously evolving to handle an ever-growing volume of data.
+Before the advent of PIM tools, businesses struggled with disparate data sources, making it difficult to maintain consistency and efficiency across their product information.
+PIM systems emerged as specialized tools for managing product information, also known as PIM tools, continuously evolving to handle an ever-growing volume of data.
 Today’s products require far more than basic specifications – from detailed size charts and material compositions to product origin stories and specific use cases.
-PIM systems cut through the complexity of product data, giving businesses more control and efficiency in managing their product information.
+PIM software cut through the complexity of product data, giving businesses more control and efficiency in managing their product information.

 Considering that, let’s browse the main reasons why businesses decide on PIM solutions.